 Best Pen for Different Writing Styles:

-Each person has their own unique writing style.
-The type of pen you choose should match how you write, whether you prefer light, fast strokes or firm, deliberate lines.
+Each person has a unique writing style.
+Therefore, choose one that suits your strokes.
+Whether you prefer light, fast strokes or firm, deliberate lines, select accordingly.

 Pen for Light Writers:

-If you write with a light touch, a rollerball or gel pen is ideal.
-These require minimal pressure and glide easily across the paper.
-You won’t need to press down hard, making them comfortable for extended writing sessions.
+If you write with a light touch, a rollerball or gel is ideal.
+These pens glide easily.
+They require minimal pressure, making them comfortable for long writing sessions.
+You won’t need to press down hard.

 Pen for Heavy Writers:

-Heavy writers, who apply more pressure when writing, might benefit from a sturdy ballpoint pen.
-These are built to withstand more pressure without damaging the pen or paper.
-Additionally, the oil-based ink in ballpoints won’t bleed through the paper.
+Heavy writers, who apply more pressure, might prefer a sturdy ballpoint one.
+These pens withstand pressure.
+They won’t damage the paper or the pen itself.
+Additionally, oil-based ink won’t bleed through.

 Maintenance Tips for Your Pen: